elliotclowes/learnt.me/Food and Drink/Recipes & Dishes/∙Recipes To Try.md

 	- [How to reheat](https://www.reddit.com/r/foodhacks/comments/1823kdk/what_is_the_best_way_to_reheat_my_burrito/kag5oi4/) a [[burrito]]
 - [Easy Mexican Shredded Chicken - What's Gaby Cooking](https://whatsgabycooking.com/easy-mexican-shredded-chicken/)
 	- via [What Easy Dinners Do You Make After a Long Day? | Cup of Jo](https://cupofjo.com/2024/06/19/what-easy-dinners-do-you-make-after-a-long-day/)
+- Pitta with Quorn chicken nuggets, red onion, tomatoes, cucumber, and some sort of condiment